abhishekbhakat/Turbine/README.md

 Will be adding more going forward.

 >NOTE: Not for Windows!
 But can work in WSL liunx.
->NOTE: Multiple Airflows do not work as redis is configured default to 16 databases.
-And different airflow deployments are not using different dbs at the moment.
+>NOTE: Multiple Airflows do not work as redis is configured to 1000 databases.
+But different airflow deployments are not using different dbs at the moment.
 Look for future commits.
+>NOTE: Windmill astro needs [Astro-CLI](https://github.com/astronomer/astro-cli) installed.
 ## Usage

 ```